-Why advocate for a more global approach to health?
+Why advocate for a global approach to health?

 Cordaid’s advocacy efforts start from the premise that health is first and foremost a human right.
-It is a basic requirement for an active and dignifying life.
-With strong health systems, other public service systems like education can be safeguarded.
-And with better education, greater economic development can be fostered.
+It is a basic requirement for an active and dignified life.

-Universal Health Coverage cannot be achieved without taking gender equity into account every step of the way.
-Taking a gendered approach to global health is central to the idea of leaving no one behind.
+Universal Health Coverage cannot be achieved without taking gender equity into account, every step of the way.
+This is central to the idea of leaving no one behind.
 We need to focus on the common good, human dignity and social justice.

 The role of the Netherlands in global health

-COVID-19 has made it blatantly clear: health has a global impact.
-The development sector and the donor community need to focus on improving health systems in low-income countries and should leave no one behind.
-Investing in health care in these countries will contribute to improving economic development, social stability, and the health situation across the globe.
+The COVID-19 pandemic has made it blatantly clear that threats to our health have a global impact.
+The development sector and the donor community need to focus on improving health systems in low-income countries.
+Investing in health care in these countries will contribute to improving the health situation across the globe.